boy12371/os/README.md

 ## How this works

-Everything in RancherOS is a Docker container.
+Everything in SveilOS is a Docker container.
 We accomplish this by launching two instances of Docker.
 One is what we call the system Docker which runs as the first process.
 System Docker then launches a container that runs the user Docker.
 The user Docker is then the instance that gets primarily used to create containers.
 We created this separation because it seemed logical and also